tcalexwang/tcalexwang/README.md

 ### Hi there 👋

-Where am I: Sunny2vale, California
+Where am I: Sunnyvale, California

 What am I doing now:
 - Real-world Application of LLMs